Markov kernels in Mathlib's probability library: Disintegration and conditional distributions

 \begin{theorem}[Existence of densities] Let $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y} \times \mathcal{Z}$ and $\nu : \mathcal{X} \rightsquigarrow \mathcal{Y}$ be two finite kernels with $\kappa_{\mathrm{fst}} \le \nu$, where $\mathcal{Y}$ has a countably generated $\sigma$-algebra.
-Then there exists a function $d_{\kappa, \nu} : \mathcal{X} \times \mathcal{Y} \to \mathcal{P}(\mathcal{Z}) \to \mathbb{R}$ jointly measurable on $\mathcal{X} \times \mathcal{Y}$ such that for all $x \in \mathcal{X}$ and all measurable sets $B$ of $\mathcal{Y}$ and $C$ of $\mathcal{Z}$, $\int_{y \in B} d_{\kappa, \nu}(x, y)(C) \, d\nu(x) = \kappa(x)(B \times C)$. \end{theorem}
+Then there exists a function $d_{\kappa, \nu} : \mathcal{X} \to \mathcal{Y} \to \mathcal{P}(\mathcal{Z}) \to \mathbb{R}$ jointly measurable on $\mathcal{X} \times \mathcal{Y}$ such that for all $x \in \mathcal{X}$ and all measurable sets $B$ of $\mathcal{Y}$ and $C$ of $\mathcal{Z}$, $\int_{y \in B} d_{\kappa, \nu}(x)(y)(C) \, d\nu(x) = \kappa(x)(B \times C)$. \end{theorem}

-We added a definition for the density, \leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/Probability/Kernel/Disintegration/Density.lean#L423}{Kernel.density}, and its properties can be found in the same file.
+We added a definition for the density, \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/Probability/Kernel/Disintegration/Density.lean#L427}{Kernel.density}, and its main property is stated in the following lemma.

 \paragraph{From densities to disintegration}